 I agonized for months trying to nail down the year and model for this bike.
 Finally, based on limited catalog info, Helium frame with it's graphics and components I'm confident this is a PH 10 from 1950.
 Please correct me if I'm wrong.
 I've only found one other bike in the world like it.
+That owner in France claims his is 1949 but my catalog info says it's 1950 like mine.

 Frame:

 Helium lightweight tubing, chromed legs, brazed on lugs.
-After 1950 the Helium frame was gradually phased out in favor of Vitus then Reynolds in 1958.
+After 1950 the Helium frame was gradually phased out in favor of Vitus, then Reynolds in 1958.

 Fork/Headset: